All Episodes

 Well, I don't think there's any question about that.

-I'm not sure that she's gonna run.
+I'm not sure that she's going to run.

 I don't know that that's what this is about at all.

-If she wants, she can do another thing to the media, and she can just invite them all to a to a cub game and just walk out, and all she's gotta do is just throw throw out the first pitch and play that on the play that on the nightly news.
+If she wants it, she can do another thing to the media, and she can just invite them all to a cup game and just walk out.

-Obama's in hers, and I think you you just got humiliation just right there in the picture in front of you.
+Obama's in hers, and I think you just got humiliation just right there in the picture in front of you.

-Explanation not needed.
+Explanation, not needed.

-Okay, Ned, Thanks for the call.
+Okay, Ned, thanks for the call.

-I uh I appreciate it.
+I appreciate it.

 Al in Rockland County, New York.